 The situation leading up to this date three years prior was slightly unexpected.
 We wanted to move from our previous location.
 Someplace bigger.
 Peaceful.
 Less stress.
 Lisa got in touch with a friend who knew a realtor.
-Exceptional lady who was enthusiastic about finding us a place that met all, or most, of the criteria on our list.
+An exceptional lady who was enthusiastic about finding us a place that met all, or most, of the criteria on our list.
 Under $1,000.
 Fenced in yard.
 Pet friendly.
 Quiet neighborhood.
-Not located on a main road.
+Not located on the main road.
 Preferably a duplex.
 Two family.
 Bottom floor.
 Decent sized kitchen.
 Two or three bedrooms.

 The process of finding such a place began the month before.
 We figured with our list o' demands, it would take several months.
 We were prepared and willing to wait.
 Once we moved, that was it.
 Our plans to reside at our new location were indefinite.
 Although we've talked about buying a house, it's not something we're in a rush to do.
 If ever.

 We were quite surprised when the realtor called us in July with a suitable find.
 That quick?
 I was skeptical.
 Stuff like that doesn't just happen.
 Little did I know the universe was shifting.
 Fate stepped in.
 It was meant to be.
 That evening, after Lisa arrived home from work, we ventured to the address she gave us.
 At first glance, we liked it.
 Two family house.
 Fenced in yard.
 Front porch.
 Bottom.